iiasa/engage-gains-mapping/README.md

-# Mappings for the H2020 project ENGAGE to the GAINS model
+# Mappings to the GAINS model for the ENGAGE project

 Copyright 2022 IIASA